the rock of polynesia

 Alofi, Niue

-Niue, pronounced 'New-ay', a rock in the Pacific, and one of the largest coral islands on earth.
+Niue, pronounced 'New-ay', a rock in the Pacific, one of the largest coral islands on earth.
 It's the first country to offer free, state-funded, wireless internet to all its residents, with the goal of being completely solar-powered.

 In hindsight, I'm glad we went, because of all the places we'd been Niue was our favorite.

 We arrived at 0600, rounding the island to Alofi bay, laying on the west side.
 A squall lay between us and the anchorage, a puffy dark cloud with a thick wet skirt.
-I pulled my hood on, grabbed the helm firmly and quickly skipped through songs on my phone till I landed on anything by Purity ring.
+I pulled my hood on, grabbed the helm firmly and quickly skipped through songs on my phone till I landed on anything by Purity Ring.

 Iggy made use of the crane too, and was parked up alongside a few others of its kind.

-Walking up to the island we passed the station powering the crane—it was solar-powered!
+Walking up to the island we passed the station powering the crane — it was solar-powered!
 Going up further, we saw showers that were also solar-powered.
 The rumors were true!
 Many other businesses were equipped with panels.
-Along the road we spotted a large gaping hole, as if someone had—à la Minecraft—carved blocks out of it.
+Along the road we spotted a large gaping hole, as if someone had, à la Minecraft, carved blocks out of it.
 The island was full of limestone caves and chasms.
 We argued over the pronunciation of chasm many times.
 Is it ka-zim?
 Chya-zim?

 Pino was here, July 2017.

 During a visit to Hio beach, we spoke to a Niuean who had just returned from living in New Zealand.
 She started a new business here on the island, a cafe built inside a red container.
 "Niueans are coming back," she said with pride.
-Her cafe served the most delicious breadfruit chips, and the best—and cheapest—craft beer you'll find on the islands.
-Kalaga-lager (say this 5 times in a row real fast in a New Zealand accent) is a craft beer made in New Zealand only available in Niue.
-The beer costs less than 1 $ a can, many sailors left the island with cases of it.
+Her cafe served the most delicious breadfruit chips, and the best, and cheapest, craft beer you'll find on the islands.
+Kalaga-lager(say this 5 times in a row real fast in a New Zealand accent) was a craft beer made in New Zealand, but only sold in Niue.
+The beer cost less than 1 $ a can, many sailors left the island with cases of it.
 If Pino could stand to carry more weight, we too, would have left with more.

 We walked out and continued the tour of our new neighborhood, although there was no one around.
 No one walking.
 Occasionally we'd see a car whizz by, once every 10 minutes.
 We walked past a small Indian restaurant, a place where we could buy data, a school, not much else.
 We didn't walk much further than this though, due to the presence of a stray pup who was very, very nippy.
 We turned around and spotted another stray, this one, not so nippy.
 We make a point of never touching animals we see on the street, this one was no exception.
 We walked past and headed over to a path leading down to a beach.
 The stray followed us there and eventually skipped ahead, it looked back to make sure we were still there.